lazardobrota/Catapult/README.md

 </p>
 <p>

-  **First**: one is cat information, person can see all information about cats, including a gallery of pictures for every breed.
+  **First**: Person can see all information about cats, including a gallery of pictures for every breed.
 </p>
 <p>